Skip to content

 5 min read

-T he Estadio Azteca has hosted two World Cup finals – Pelé’s Brazil in 1970, Maradona’s Argentina in 1986.
-On June 11, it will host the opening match of a third tournament, becoming the first stadium in history to do so.
+T he Estadio Azteca has hosted two World Cup finals: Pelé's Brazil in 1970 and Maradona's Argentina in 1986.
+On 11 June 2026 it will host the opening match of a third tournament, becoming the only stadium in history to do so, according to FIFA.com and StadiumDB.com.
+The opening fixture: Mexico against South Africa.

 – Venues Desk